Joseph Addison: Cato

 In 1789, Edmund Burke quoted the play in a letter to Charles-Jean-François Depont entitled Reflections on the revolution in France, saying that the French people may yet be obliged to go through more changes and "to pass, as one of our poets says, 'through great varieties of untried being,'" before their state obtains its final form.
 The poet referred to is Addison and the passage quoted is from Cato (V.i.
 II): "Through what variety of untried being, through what new scenes and changes must we pass!"

-Though the play has fallen from popularity and is now rarely performed, it was popular and often cited in the eighteenth century, with Cato being an example of republican virtue and liberty, for example inCato's Letters (although there is no direct evidence of the play inspiring the titling of the letters).
+Though the play has fallen from popularity and is now rarely performed, it was popular and often cited in the eighteenth century, with Cato being an example of republican virtue and liberty, for example in Cato's Letters (although there is no direct evidence of the play inspiring the titling of the letters).

 The action of the play involves the forces of Cato at Utica, awaiting the attack of Caesar immediately following his victory at Thapsus (46 BC).
 The noble sons of Cato, Portius and Marcus, are both in love with Lucia, the daughter of Lucius, an ally of Cato.
 Juba, prince of Numidia, one of Cato's warriors, loves Cato's daughter Marcia.
 Meanwhile, Sempronius, a senator, and Syphax, a general of the Numidians, are conspiring secretly against Cato, hoping to prevent the Numidian army from supporting him.
 In the final act, Cato commits suicide, leaving his followers to make their peace with the approaching army of Caesar – an easier task after Cato's death, since he was Caesar's most implacable enemy.

+Hymns

+Addison wrote the popular church hymn "The Spacious Firmament on High", publishing it in The Spectator in 1712.
+It is commonly sung either to the tune known as "LONDON (Addison's)" by John Sheeles, written c.
+1720, or to "CREATION" by Joseph Haydn, 1798.
+He also produced a version of Psalm 23, "The Lord my pasture shall prepare", usually sung to the tune SURREY.